Fictional brand

-A fictional brand is a non-existing brand used in artistic or entertainment productions, such as paintings, books, comics, movies, TV serials, and music.
-The fictional brand may be designed to imitate, satirize or differentiate itself from a real corporate brand.
-Such a device may be required where real corporations are unwilling to license their brand names for use in the fictional work, particularly where the work holds the product in a negative light.
+A fictional brand is a nonexistent brand depicted in movies, television shows, books, comics, or music.
+The fictional brand may be designed to imitate, satirize, or differentiate itself from a real corporate brand.
+Using branded products in fictional media may require permission from the trademark owner.
+Fictional brands can overcome situations where the creators do not want to pay for permission, where a trademark owner is unwilling to license their brand, or where the product is shown in a negative light.

 More recently, fictional brands have been used for commercial purposes through the process of reverse product placement.
 Consumer attachment to those brands in the fictional world may be leveraged through “defictionalisation” or “productisation” in the real world.
 It has been suggested that the fictional brands represent brand potential rather than brand reality; they are in effect, “protobrands” that can be leveraged and transformed into registered trademarks which can derive revenue for their owners through reverse product placement or, more accurately, reverse brand placement.
-Examples include Harry Potter’s Bertie Botts’ Every Flavour Beans, now available as real candy manufactured by the Jelly Belly Company; Duff Beer, a beer brand now available for consumption in Europe which initially appeared in The Simpsons; and Staples' Dundee Mifflin paper, from TV show, The Office.
+Examples include Harry Potter's Bertie Botts’ Every Flavour Beans, now available as real candy manufactured by the Jelly Belly Company; Duff Beer, a beer brand now available for consumption in Europe which initially appeared in The Simpsons; and Staples' Dunder Mifflin paper, from TV show, The Office.

 Purposes

-Works of fiction often mention or show specific brands to give more realism to the plot or scenery.
-Specific brands provide descriptive details that the author can use to craft a plot: a character may own a factory that manufactures a popular product, or may make a scene by demanding a particular brand; a detective may get clues from the brand of cigarettes smoked by a suspect; a film may include a commercial poster on the background, or show a package of cereal in close-up.